nicklockwood/ShapeScript/Help/export.md

 If you aren't sure which format to use, the PNG format is a good all-rounder, with lossless compression and transparency support.

+The size of the exported image defaults to the current window size and display resolution.
+You can override this size by adding `width` and/or `height` options to your [custom camera](cameras.md#pixel-dimensions):

-By default, images are exported with a transparent background if the selected format supports it, or white otherwise.
+Images are exported with a transparent background by default if the selected format supports it, or white otherwise.
 To change the background color or set a background image, you can use the [background command](commands.md#background).

-When exporting an image (or exporting a model for non-realtime use), you should use the `detail` command to increase the detail level.
+When exporting an image (or exporting a model for non-realtime use), you may wish to use the `detail` command to increase the detail level.
 A detail level of 100 should be good enough for even a very large or high-resolution image, but this may take a long time to generate for a complex model.

 **Note:** Although ShapeScript can export images, for best results you should export as a 3D model and then import that into a ray tracing program that provides fine-grained control over scene lighting and camera placement.